86burke/Runtime-Terror/presentation_outline.md

 * We collected football score data from ESPN and the NFL and use this data to build dashboards summarizing the data about each player.
 * With the current data you can make predictions using machine learning models for each player for the upcomming season.
 All of this work was deployed to a web app that you have in front of you.

-Stan: Will talk about the heroku deploymnt.
+Stan: Will talk about the heroku deployment

 Stan: